Guy Burgess and Heidi Burgess

 Most of the Frontiers Seminar posts are short videos, presented with transcripts and associated documentation.
 Fundamentals Seminar posts are drawn from the Beyond Intractability Knowledge Base essays, often updated with new introductions and/or conclusions that show how these ideas apply to today's serious conflict.

 In addition to reading/viewing the posts, we are inviting Frontiers Seminar participants to join us in an online discussion of the complex and difficult issues that we will raise.
 In order to defend this part of the MOOS from the destructive trolls that now plague the Internet, we require all discussants to register and follow a set of common-sense ground rules.
 Rather than having a disjointed and unmoderated set of discussions on the social network, our goal is to consolidate the serious substantive discussion on the MOOS site.

 |The MOOS is an open project.
 Please circulate this announcement to anyone who might be interested.|

 Given the urgency of the global conflict situation, we have gone ahead and developed this initial version of the MOOS without taking the time to secure major funding for the project.
 This means that we are running on an extremely tight budget.
-Continued operation and development of the MOOS program past the spring of 2017 semester will require additional funds.
+Continued operation and development of the MOOS program past fall 2017 semester will require additional funds.
 So, please contribute what you can.